Jewish Community Center

-A Jewish Community Center or Centre (JCC) is a general recreational, social, and fraternal organization serving the Jewish community in a number of cities.
-JCCs promote Jewish culture and heritage through holiday celebrations, Israel-related programming, and other Jewish education.
-However, they are open to everyone in the community.
+A Jewish Community Center or Centre (JCC) is a general recreational and social organization serving the Jewish community in a number of cities.
+JCCs promote Jewish culture and heritage through holiday celebrations, Israel-related programming, and other Jewish education, however, they are open to everyone in the community.

 JCC Association of North America is the continental umbrella organization for the Jewish Community Center movement, which includes nearly 150 JCCs, YM–YWHAs, and camp sites in the U.S. and Canada.

 History

 The Hebrew Young Men's Literary Association was first set up in 1854 in a building at the corner of Fayette and Gay Streets in Baltimore, Maryland to provide support for Jewish immigrants.
 Dr. Aaron Friedenwald was the group's founder and first president.

 The first Young Men's Hebrew Association (YMHA) was founded in New York City on October 10, 1874, with Lewis May as its first president.
 The first official headquarters were at 112 West 21st Street in Manhattan.
 Young Women's Hebrew Association (YWHA) was first established as an annex to the YMHA in 1888.
 YWHA was founded to provide spiritual and material support for the young Jewish women who were moving to cities at the time.
 YMHA helped young Jewish women find housing and employment.
 Fannie Liebovitz was one of the founders.
 The first independent YWHA was established in 1902.
 The New York YMHA and YWHA now operate together as the 92nd Street Y. (There are two other YM–YWHA organizations in Manhattan, which are not affiliated with the 92nd Street Y. They are the 14th Street Y, and the YM & YWHA of Washington Heights and Inwood.
 The 14th Street Y, in the Gramercy/East Village neighborhood, is a branch of the Educational Alliance.
 The Washington Heights organization serves a diverse community uptown.)
 In 1917, these organizations were combined into a Jewish Welfare Board.

 Following a merger of the Young Men's Hebrew Association, Young Women's Hebrew Association, and the Jewish Education Alliance, the organization was renamed Jewish Community Center (JCC) in 1951.
 Many member organizations adopted the new name, but some other member organizations did not do so, particularly in the New York metropolitan area, such as: